ai-forever/sage/README.md

 🎯 Currently two options are available:
 - [ruspelleval](https://www.dialog-21.ru/media/3427/sorokinaaetal.pdf);
-- [ERRANT](https://github.com/chrisjbryant/errant) based metric adapted for the Russian language;
+- [ERRANT](https://github.com/chrisjbryant/errant)-based metric adapted for the Russian language;

 Both algorithms output Precision, Recall and F1 scores that can be interpreted like the following:
 - **Precision**: one minus share of unnecessary amendments;